Austria victim theory: Historical background

 The idea of grouping all Germans into one nation-state had been the subject of debate in the 19th century from the ending of the Holy Roman Empire until the ending of the German Confederation.
 The Habsburgs and the Austrian Empire favored the Großdeutsche Lösung ("Greater German solution") idea of uniting all German-speaking peoples into one state.
 On the other hand, the Kleindeutsche Lösung ("Lesser German solution") sought only to unify the northern German states and not include Austria; this proposal was largely advocated by the inhabitants of the Kingdom of Prussia.
-The Prussians defeated the Austrians in the Austro-Prussian War in 1866 which ultimately excluded Austria from Germany.
-Otto von Bismarck established the North German Confederation which sought to prevent the Austrian and Bavarian Catholics from forming any sort of force against the predominantly Protestant Prussian Germany.
-He used the Franco-Prussian War to convince other German states, including the Kingdom of Bavaria to fight against the Second French Empire.
-After Prussia's victory in the war, he swiftly unified Germany into a nation-state in 1871 and proclaimed the German Empire, without Austria.
+The Prussians defeated the Austrians in the Austro-Prussian War in 1866, which ultimately excluded Austria from Germany.
+Otto von Bismarck established the North German Confederation, which sought to prevent the Austrian and Bavarian Catholics from forming any sort of force against the predominantly Protestant Prussian and northern German states.
+He used the Franco-Prussian War to convince other German states, including the Kingdom of Bavaria, to fight against the Second French Empire.
+After Prussia's victory in that war, Bismarck unified Germany into a nation-state in 1871 and proclaimed the German Empire, without Austria.

-After Austria's exclusion from Germany in 1866, the following year Austria sided with Hungary and formed the Austro-Hungarian Empire in 1867.
-During its existence, the German-speaking Austrians hoped for the empire to dissolve and advocated an Anschluss with Germany.
-Following the dissolution of the empire in 1918, the rump state of German-Austria, was created.
-Immediately following the publication of the humiliating terms of the Treaty of Saint-Germain-en-Laye (1919) a drive for unification with Germany appeared, but its practical actions were strictly suppressed by the victorious states.
+After its defeat by Prussia in 1866, the following year Austria sided with Hungary and formed the Austro-Hungarian Empire in 1867.
+During its existence, the German-speaking Austrians hoped the empire would dissolve and advocated an Anschluss with Germany.
+Following the dissolution of the empire in 1918, the rump state of German-Austria was created.
+Immediately following the publication of the humiliating terms of the Treaty of Saint-Germain-en-Laye (1919) a drive for unification with Germany emerged, but its practical actions were strictly suppressed by the victorious states.
 The short-lived state of "German-Austria" ceased to exist and the concept of union with Germany was rejected by the victors, thus leading to the establishment of the First Austrian Republic.
-The independent Austrian Republic turned out, however, to be non-viable.
+The independent Austrian Republic turned out, however, not to be viable.